danjperron/PicoAudioPWM/README.md

     The myPWM subclass set the maximum count to 255 at a frequency around  122.5KHz.

-    The myDMA class allow to use direct memory access to transfer each frame at the current sample rate
+    The myDMA class allows to use direct memory access to transfer each frame at the current sample rate

     You need to install the wave.py and chunk.py  from